US STOCKS-Wall Street ends higher with boost from big tech

 Retail results will herald the last days of what was a largely upbeat third-quarter earnings season.
 As of Friday, 459 of the companies in the S&P 500 have reported.
 Of those, 80% delivered consensus-beating earnings, according to Refinitiv.

+Ten of the 11 major sectors of the S&P 500 ended higher, with communications services' .SPLRCL 1.7% advance leading gainers.
+Energy's .SPNY 0.3% dip represented the largest percentage loss.

-Shares of Johnson & Johnson JNJ.N gained after it announced splitting into two companies, dividing its consumer healthcare segments from its pharmaceuticals/medical devices business.
+Shares of Johnson & Johnson JNJ.N gained 1.2% after the healthcare giant announced splitting into two companies, dividing its consumer health care segments from its pharmaceuticals/medical devices business.

-Tesla Inc TSLA.O dropped on news that Chief Executive Elon Musk had sold an additional $700 million in stock in the next chapter of a saga that began with Musk's infamous Twitter poll on whether he should offload shares in the company he founded.
+Tesla Inc TSLA.O dropped 2.8% on news that Chief Executive Elon Musk has sold an additional $700 million in stock in the next chapter of a saga that began with Musk's infamous Twitter poll on whether he should offload shares in the company he founded.

-Rival electric automaker Rivian Automotive Inc RIVN.O notched its third consecutive gain in as many days as a publicly traded company.
+Rival electric automaker Rivian Automotive Inc RIVN.Oadvanced 5.7%, notching its third consecutive gain in as many days as a publicly traded company.

 (Reporting by Stephen Culp; Additional reporting by Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Richard Chang)